Moqueca (Authentic Brazilian Seafood Stew Recipe)

 - 2 tbsp cilantro or parsley chopped

-Heat a large cast iron skillet or a no-stick saucepan over medium heat, add 1 tablespoon of oil and sauté the onion and bell pepper for about 3 minutes.
-Then, sauté the garlic and tomatoes for about 2 minutes.
+Heat a large pot, cast iron skillet, or a no-stick pan over medium heat, add 1 tbsp of oil and cook the chopped onion and bell peppers for about 3 minutes.
+Then, cook the garlic and chopped tomatoes for about 2 minutes.

 - SUBSTITUTIONS: Both red palm oil and malagueta pepper are available at Latin supermarkets and also online (e.g. Amazon.com).
 But, they can be easily replaced.
 Instead of palm oil, use a mixture of olive oil with annatto or achiote (in the Latin or spice aisle of most supermarkets), or turmeric.
+It will not taste the same but it will give a bright orange color to the dish.
 Replace malagueta pepper with Thai chili or a few drops of hot sauce.
 Give preference to white flesh fish such as tilapia, cod, bass, grouper, haddock, catfish, or snapper -- which are affordable, mildly flavored, and cook quickly.

 - STORAGE: Refrigerate in an airtight container for up 2-3 days.
 Although freezing is possible, I would avoid it because seafood may develop some off flavors, and coconut gravy might become thin and brake apart.